-As a Part 141 Flight School, the Federal Aviation Administration (FAA) has approved Upper Limit Aviation.
-We are also partnered with Southern Utah University (SUU) and SUU provides its students with Part 61 flight training that will lead to a standard college degree.
+As a Part 141 Flight School, the Federal Aviation Administration (FAA) has approved Upper Limit Aviation to provide flight training to qualified students who have met the FAA criteria.
+We are also partnered with Southern Utah University (SUU) in Cedar City, and SUU provides students with Part 61 flight training that will lead to a standard college degree.

 In addition to the private pilot certificate, we offer advanced aviation courses (college courses and programs supporting a career in aviation) that will lead to advanced licenses (certificates).
-Our unique partnership with institutions of higher learning allows our students to earn an Associates or Bachelors Degree with an emphasis in airplane or helicopter flight training.
+Our unique partnership with institutions of higher learning allows our students relocating from Peoria, IL to earn an Associates or Bachelors Degree with an emphasis in airplane or helicopter flight training.
 The aviation degrees that SUU students earn better prepare them to compete for the best paying jobs.

 What are my first steps in becoming a licensed pilot flying in Peoria, IL?

 One of the first decisions you need to make is which type of aircraft you want to fly.
-Getting a pilots license in Peoria, IL does not allow you to fly any type of aircraft you wish.
+Getting a pilot's license in Peoria, IL does not allow you to fly any type of aircraft you wish.
 FAA's rules for getting a pilot's license (certificate) differ depending on the type of aircraft you fly.
 You can choose among airplanes, gyroplanes, helicopters, gliders, balloons, or airships.
 However, if you are interested in flying ultralight vehicles (or bush - sports plane) you don't need a pilot's license.
-There is a lot to learn about getting a pilots license.
+There is a lot to learn about getting a private pilots license.
 Call us and we can help coach you through the process.